haxxnz/nzcp-js/README.md

 import { verifyPassURI, TRUSTED_ISSUERS } from "@vaxxnz/nzcp";

-// Trusted issuer for the example COVID Passes const exampleTrustedIssuer = TRUSTED_ISSUERS.MOH_EXAMPLE; // "did:web:nzcp.covid19.health.nz"
+// Trusted issuer for the example COVID Passes
+// "did:web:nzcp.covid19.health.nz"
+const exampleTrustedIssuer = TRUSTED_ISSUERS.MOH_EXAMPLE;

-// Alternatively you could supply a trusted issuer yourself
+// Alternatively you could supply a trusted issuer for live COVID Passes
+// If you omit the trusted issuer, the library will use the live DID document
+// "did:web:nzcp.identity.health.nz"
-// Passing in the live trusted issuer is the default behavior const liveTrustedIssuer = TRUSTED_ISSUERS.MOH_LIVE;       // "did:web:nzcp.identity.health.nz"
+const liveTrustedIssuer = TRUSTED_ISSUERS.MOH_LIVE;

 const result = await verifyPassURI( "NZCP:/1/2KCEVIQEIVVWK6...",            // COVID-19 Pass to be verified